markstuart/who-dares-wins/README.md

 Note: There are definitely ways to only update the new items in the list on the page instead of re-rendering each time, but that could be a nice enhancement for anyone that wants to try it.

 We can clear the `ol` simply by setting it's innerHTML attribute to "".
-Then we iterate over the entries from Firestore, calling the existing `displayEntry` function.
+Then we iterate over the entries from Firestore, calling your existing function that adds an entry to the `ol`.
+If you haven't got that "add an entry to the `ol`" functionality extracted to it's own function, now is a good time.
 Try it out and see how you go.

 Once you've got that working, do a little bit of testing, making sure the entries show up as expected.
 Notice anything strange?
 The sort order that they come back in seems rather unintuitive.
 It appears that it sorts the entries by their automatically assigned ID's in Firestore by default.
 Let's add a timestamp field to our entry model so we can order by that.